 Sign A Prenup

 "Prenup" is short for "prenuptial agreement."
 It's a legal document in which you and your fiancé agree how you will handle the legal complications of a divorce before you get married.
 A lot of people don't like the idea of prenups because they feel that the whole idea requires the assumption that marriage is going to fail.
-However, having something written ahead of time can save a lot of confusion and bad blood if you do eventually get a divorce.
+However, having something written ahead of time can save a lot of bad blood if you do ever get a divorce.
 Besides, there's no harm in having one if you don't get divorced.

 You Marry The Family

 One common cautionary phrase is "you marry the family."
 That suggests that when you marry someone, you marry all of their family's problems - of course, you may also be marrying all of their benefits like social support.

 This can be necessary, though, in some cases, it depends on how close your partner is with their family and how their family operates.
 Some families are very private, and you may find that your problems and their problems remain quite separate.
 In some cases, your partner may not be very close to the family, or they may not have much family.

 The important thing is to sit down with your fiancé and decide together what roles both of you want your respective families to play in your married life.

 Sometimes you'll hear marriage "advice" that isn't meant to help you so much as defend or vindicate someone who has had a bad experience of marriage.
 This is generally advised that you don't need to carry with you.
 After all, you have enough to worry about.

 One common, bitter lamentation is some form or another of "look at the mother."
 This implies that every woman in a married relationship behaves as her mother does in hers.
 The same can be said of men in married relationships.
 Of course, both versions are only partially true.